-Hrithik Roshan's Mother Pinky Roshan Dances To 'Jugraafiya' To Celebrate The Success Of 'Super 30'
+Hrithik Roshan's Mother Pinky Roshan Dances To 'Jugraafiya' To Celebrate 'Super 30' Success

-Hrithik Roshan's mother Pinky Roshan is on cloud nine after her son's latest release, 'Super 30' success.
-On Monday night, Hrithik shared an adorable video of his mommy which is winning hearts all over the internet.
+Hrithik Roshan's mother Pinky Roshan is on cloud nine after her son's latest release, 'Super 30' succeeded at the box office.
+On Monday night, Hrithik shared an adorable video of his mommy, which is winning hearts all over the internet.

-Have a video here-
+Have a look at the video here.

 View this post on Instagram